 Full, False Lashes

-False lashes enhance your natural lashes, making them appear fuller and longer.
-They help define the lashline and really make the eyes "pop," especially if the rest of the makeup is quite minimal.
-We love the elegant yet dramatic look they gave to this bride's wedding day look when paired with a perfectly pink lip.
+False lashes enhance natural lashes, making them appear fuller and longer.
+They help define the lashline and really make the eyes pop, especially if the rest of the bridal makeup is quite minimal.
+We love the elegant yet dramatic feel they gave to this bride's wedding day look when paired with a perfectly pink lip.

 Soft and Smokey